NEXT UP ON this.

 We’re often led to have a romanticised perception of the law industry, thanks to the flair of television law dramas – we’re looking at you, Judge Judy.
 However, while keeping up with Law and Order: SVU might spark a passion for justice in you, Phoebe Blank, a top Deakin Law graduate explains that real practice is vastly different from the dramatics of television.

-Long hours, frantic deadlines, and developing a thick skin are all part of the job, says Phoebe, who is currently working as an Associate Lawyer at MinterEllison.
+Long hours, frantic deadlines, and developing a thick skin are all part of the job, says Phoebe, who is currently working as a Senior Associate Lawyer at MinterEllison.
 She has a solid foot in the profession and recognises the highs and lows of the industry.
 Here, she shares her observations and insights of what it’s really like to work as a lawyer.

 ‘I always knew I wanted to be a lawyer because I liked the idea of being the voice for someone who couldn’t be heard.
 I also enjoyed Law & Order probably a bit too much, and of course, real practice is nothing like the court rooms on television!